connorwmackay/BlockGame/README.md

   - Surface entrances

 # How to Use This Project
-This project uses Visual Studio 2022.
+This project uses Visual Studio 2022 and has only been tested on Windows.

 1. Download the dependencies for this project here: https://drive.google.com/file/d/1XS9ZxI5qlj_9hXGBJIeZJifyONhMKnU3/view?usp=sharing<br>